-Ideally, you will have some published work samples to point to.
+Ideally, you will have published samples to point to.
 While these may be part of your Upwork portfolio, you should also specifically call them out in your cover letter.

-If you’re reading this and you’re worried that you don’t have enough social proof to offer, that’s just a sign that you should make sure you’re focused on cultivating an active and professional online presence, which will support and fuel your success as a freelancer.
+If you’re reading this and you’re worried that you don’t have enough social proof, that’s a sign that you should make sure you’re focused on cultivating an active and professional online presence that will support and fuel your success.

 If I’m looking for personal finance writers, I want to see samples that demonstrate the ability to write about personal finance — not history or literature.